ashumahajan01/bookstore/README.md

     * View list of books

 ## Development server
+Run 'npm install' to install all the required dependencies for the project.

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.